0x656b694d/qyaml/README.md

 Walk synchronously through `query` and `doc`, and print the branches of `doc[query]` as a YAML document.

-Result is printed to standard output as a list of found matches.
+Result is printed to standard output as a list of found matches, including their keys.
 The output may be formatted with `fyaml` to flatten the list (default behavior) or keep the keys with `keys` argument, or format as a JSON string with `json` argument:

     $ cat file.yaml | qyaml key | fyaml
     value